 What are Sodomites?
 In modern times, the word sodomy was incorporated into many states' laws.
 But it did not mean the same thing in each state.
 In some states, sodomy referred only to anal intercourse.
 In other states, it also included homosexual oral sex, and in some states, it even included heterosexual oral sex.
 For some, anything other than heterosexual vaginal intercourse was sodomy.
 These definitions all go back to the incorrect notion that Sodom was destroyed for "unnatural" sexual activity.
 As we have seen above, this simply wasn't the case.

 But what about biblical references to Sodomites?
-In the King James Version, this word can be found in two places: Deut.
+In the King James Version, this word can be found in a few places, including Deut.
 23:17 and 2 Kings 23:7.
 In some translations, the word is even found in the New Testament.
 But if we look at the Hebrew Old Testament and the Greek New Testament, that is, if we look at the Bible in its original languages, we will never see the word Sodomite in there.
 So when we see it in an English translation, we must acknowledge that the translators have lied to us.

 Let us look at the above two verses in more detail: Deut.
 23:17 tells us that there will not be a "whore" of the daughters of Israel, nor a "Sodomite" of the sons of Israel.
 Now, if we look at the verse in the Hebrew text, it tells us that there will not be a קדשה k'deshah of the daughters of Israel nor a קדש kadesh of the sons of Israel.
 Even if you don't know a word of Hebrew, you can see that the words are very similar.
 In fact, k'deshah is simply the feminine form of kadesh, so whatever it is that the daughters were not to be, is exactly the same as what the sons were not to be.
 So which is it, whore, or Sodomite?
 Actually, neither.
 A k'deshah is not a prostitute in the usual sense, that is, not the "street hostesses" who ply their living by having sex for money.
 Rather, kadesh and k’deshah are temple prostitutes.
 These were a feature of Babylonian, and later Canaanite, fertility religions.
 The temple prostitutes usually lived in or near the temple, and having sex with one of them was a form of worship to the goddess of fertility.
 The money paid to the prostitute was put in the temple treasury.
 It should be noted that both men and women would visit the temple prostitutes to "worship" in this way.
 It should also be noted that because this was part of a fertility cult, temple prostitution was ALWAYS heterosexual.
 Israel ignored this law fairly early in their history.
 In 1 Samuel, 2:22, we read that the two sons of the High Priest Eli, Hophni and Phineas, who were themselves priests, were having sex with the women of Israel in the doorway of the Tabernacle (this public location proves this was temple prostitution, and not just the two men cheating on their wives).